Source of Image: Google Images

 Swan looked around briefly, but she still got details.
 They were no longer in that winter glade.

-They were in a summer forest, with the trees glittering green with fresh leaves and the dotty sunlight.
+They were in a spring forest, with the trees barely green with fresh leaves and the cascading sunlight.
 A clean dirt road was covered by a thin line of trees at the other side of the river in front of them, which was as skinny as a stream.
 Looking at the right, they were at the edge of a forest, with sounds of faint music and talking wafting from afar.

 But right now, where they are, isn’t the problem for Swan.
 She’s worried about the wound in her leg.